Processor

 #![allow(unused)] fn main() { pub struct MessageBatch { pub id: u64, pub msgs: Vec<ProcessorMessage>, pub subroutine: Subroutine, pub priority: Priority, pub retry: Option<CurrentRetry>, } }

-contract, to understand the callbacks that it will receive from each processor, identifies each batch with an id.
-This id is unique for the entire application. - msgs: the messages the processor needs to execute for this batch (e.g. a CosmWasm ExecuteMsg or MigrateMsg).
+- id: represents the global id of the batch.
+The Authorization contract, to understand the callbacks that it will receive from each processor, identifies each batch with an id.
+This id is unique for the entire application.

 - subroutine: This is the config that the authorization table defines for the execution of these functions.
 With this field we can know if the functions need to be executed atomically or not atomically, for example, and the retry logic for each batch/function depending on the config type.

-- priority (for internal use): batches will be queued in different priority queues when they are received from the authorization contract.
+- priority (for internal use): batches will be queued in different priority queues when they are received from the Authorization contract.
 We also keep this priority here because they might need to be re-queued after a failed execution and we need to know where to re-queue them.

 - retry (for internal use): we are keeping the current retry we are at (if the execution previously failed) to know when to abort if we exceed the max retry amounts.